 - To make the avocado cream, place avocado, garlic, 2 tbsp olive oil, and water into a blender or food processor and pulse.
 You may need to add a bit more olive oil to get everything going.

-- Pour avocado cream overtop zucchini noodles and stir; once potatoes are cooked and slightly browned, place them atop noodles as well.
+- Pour avocado cream overtop zucchini noodles and stir; place cooked potatoes on top of zucchini noodles.